What is a Tree Preservation Order?

 - Wilful destruction of protected trees or woodlands

 Please read these notes before making your application – a complete application will help us to deal with your request promptly

-Please check that all questions on the application form have been answered and that the form is signed.
+Check that all questions on the application form have been answered and that the form is signed.

 Please complete the relevant form if you wish to:

 - Carry out any works (including pruning or felling) to a tree or trees protected by a tree preservation order

 - Carry out any works (including pruning or felling) to a tree or trees in a conservation area, but not specifically protected by a Tree Preservation Order